 a technical post reflecting our work in leveraging Transformer architecture for reconstruction

 Since the introduction of the Transformer architecture in 2017 by Vaswani et al., it has gained increasing attention from its original domain Natural Language Processing (NLP) to Computer Vision (CV).
 Because of its impressive learning capability, Transformer-based methods have achieved state-of-the-art (SOTA) results in various tasks.
-For lots of research endeavors nowadays, the first thing on the list is to find a data representation that Transformer can process since it only takes a sequence of tokens inherently.
+For many research endeavors nowadays, the first thing on the list is to find a way to tokenize structured data representation into unstructured ones that Transformer can process since it only inherently takes a sequence of tokens.
 This blog won’t go into much detail about the tokenization process as it’s still an open question about what’s the most effective way to preprocess and tokenize a certain data representation, from my perspective.
 I’d like to talk about in my recent research work ODTFormer, how we formulate the problem of 3D computer vision, specifically depth estimation and reconstruction, into Transformer-acceptable form with an intuitive yet effective design.

 Cost volume in computer vision refers to the volumetric representation of cost or similarity of matching pixel windows or features between two or more images.
 Why is it essential?
 Because for stereo (two images or views) and multi-view stereo (more than two views) depth estimation, in the simplest case with two rectified images (in a nutshell, the corresponding points on two images of a 3D point should have the same y-coordinate meaning no vertical shift), the epipolar geometry tells us that the depth (Z) of a certain 3D point, visible on both images, can be calculated as \(Z = B * f / disparity\) as shown in the figure below, where \(B\) refers to the baseline (distance between two cameras), \(f\) is the camera focal length as part of the camera intrinsic and \(disparity\) is the shift in the x-coordinate of the corresponding points’ coordinates on the two images.